-Scott Wiggerman is the author of Presence (Pecan Grove Press, 2011) and Vegetables and Other Relationships.
-A frequent workshop instructor, he has edited two Dos Gatos Press collections, Big Land, Big Sky, Big Hair: Best of the Texas Poetry Calendar (2008) and Wingbeats: Exercises and Practice in Poetry (2011).
-Scott has been nominated for a Sundress Best of the Net and two Pushcarts.
-A Dos Gatos Press co-founder, he has edited the Texas Poetry Calendar for eight years.
+Scott Wiggerman is the author of Leaf and Beak: Sonnets (Purple Flag, 2015), Presence (Pecan Grove Press, 2011), and Vegetables and Other Relationships.
+A frequent workshop instructor, Scott served as editor for Wingbeats: Exercises and Practice in Poetry (2011) and Wingbeats II (2014), as well as three Dos Gatos Press collections, most recently Bearing the Mask: Southwestern Persona Poems, the second installment in our series, Poetry of the American Southwest.
+Scott has been nominated for a Sundress Best of the Net and three Pushcarts.
+A Dos Gatos Press co-founder, he served as editor of the Texas Poetry Calendar for ten years.

 History and Mission

-A nonprofit, tax-exempt corporation organized for literary and educational purposes, Dos Gatos Press seeks to make poetry more widely available to the reading public and to support writers of poetry—especially in Texas and the Southwest.
+A nonprofit, tax-exempt corporation organized for literary and educational purposes, Dos Gatos Press seeks to make poetry more widely available to the reading public and to support writers of poetry—especially in Texas, New Mexico, and the Southwest.

 Small Press Distribution

 In the spring of 2012, Dos Gatos Press joined Small Press Distribution (SPD).

 - Wingbeats II: Exercises and Practice in Poetry

 - Lifting the Sky: Southwestern Haiku & Haiga

 - Letting Myself In — Poems by Anne McCrady